yazeedb/yazeedb.com/content/posts/10x-your-productivity-by-creating-a-process.md

 ## This Works Everywhere

 I’m a huge fan of universal principles, and this is one of them.
-Whatever you’re trying to do, programming, speaking, lifting, sports, chess, Chinese, you learn it through following a trusted process.
-EIther pay someone (school, bootcamp, course, mentor) to create that process, or you do it yourself.
+Whatever you’re doing–programming, speaking, lifting, sports, chess, Chinese, you learn it through following a trusted process.
+Either pay someone (school, bootcamp, course, mentor) to create that process, or do it yourself.

 Bottom line that process _must_ be created, otherwise you’ll keep getting inspired, making vague declarations of change, and remain the same.